 Also evaluate the fit of thin clients.
 Thin clients are an excellent way to improve cost efficiency, security, and manageability, and offer hardware and software savings up front.

 The long-term benefits of thin client computing include reduced support costs due to greater reliability, fewer components, and centralized management.
 There has never been a better time to evaluate the fit of Virtual Desktop, or VDI, for your systems.

 Time to Let Go

-Whether you're deploying thin clients or traditional desktops and notebooks, turn to MoreDirect for services to support your next rollout.
-We'll help you optimize your infrastructure with the right solution for your organization—delivering the performance you need and the ROI you want with a full range of services.
+Whether you're deploying notebooks, thin clients, or traditional desktops, turn to Connection for services to support your next rollout.
+We can help you optimize your infrastructure and determine the right solution for your healthcare organization.

 Our custom configuration services include hardware and software configuration, asset tagging, imaging, and others.
 These services are performed at our Wilmington, Ohio location, before products are delivered.
 We also offer cost-effective installation services, ensuring your equipment is installed correctly the first time, every time.
 We support your ongoing needs for management with a full suite of factory authorized repair services and asset disposition solutions for the end of your IT equipment's lifecycle, from recycling and trade-in to environmentally friendly disposal.

 To learn more, complete our Information Request Form or contact an